NikitinaMaria/NikitinaMaria/README.md

 ### Hi there 👋

+<h1 align="center">𝐻𝒾 𝓉𝒽𝑒𝓇𝑒👋. 𝐼 𝒶𝓂 <a href="https://github.com/Nikitina Maria/" target="_blank">𝑀𝒶𝓇𝓎</a>
+<h3 align="center">Beeline Junior DS and MIPT student 24'</h3>

+- 📔 My areas of interest are python programming, optimization, classical machine learning, NLP 📜 and CV 👀.
+- 🔭 I’m currently working on my thesis in the field of computer vision, or rather contrastive learning.
+My task is to restore the initial distribution of vectors of different modalities in the embedding space.
+- ⚡ Fun facts: I do ballroom dancing 💃 and fire show 🔥.

 <!--
 **NikitinaMaria/NikitinaMaria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.